The following article uses options that are available starting with the Professional edition and project type.

 Thus, in the Application Folder view from the

 Files and Folders page you can create a regular folder.
-You can syncronize this folder with
+You can synchronize this folder with

-After this step, your project's Files and Folders view
+this step, your project's Files and Folders view should

-It's good practice to make sure that your websites will run under their own application pool; using the Default App Pool might prevent websites from running as expected.
-To create an application pool for the website you can use the IIS view.toolbar button from the
+It's good practice to make sure that your websites will run under their application pool; using the Default App Pool might prevent websites from running as expected.
+To create an application pool for the website, you can use the IIS view.toolbar button from the

 In the Basic Pool Settings tab, you can target the .NET Framework CLR version, in our current case, v4.0.

-view as the website's physical folder.
-The website should look like
+as the website's physical folder.
+The website should look like this:

 In the ASP.NET tab of the website you should select the ASP.NET version that the web application will use.
 As a good practice, you can also enable the Prefer 64-bit version (if available) option.